+Templates save you time by providing exciting graphics and designs with great copywriting to give you a big step up for creating your next newsletter.
 Templates are pre-built layouts that can be used to simplify creating Newsletters.
-When using a template, you will have much of your email content already completed, selecting the primary content, and then adding any customizations specific to your Newsletter.
-Seguno offers several standard templates and allows you to build your own custom templates.
+When you create a newsletter from a template, you will have most of your email content already completed, selecting the primary content, and then adding any customizations specific to your Newsletter.
+Seguno offers several standard templates, a large selection of seasonal or event-based templates, and allows you to build your own custom templates.

 On this page

 - Intro to Templates (video)

 Templates are basic layouts for emails.
 They allow you to create a reusable outline for a type of Newsletter that you wish to send by combining all of the common elements you would typically include for a campaign.
 Seguno will start you off with a number of pre-configured templates based on what works well for most merchants.

 To see your available templates, navigate to the Template gallery.